nbehzad/CLSL/data/README.md

 ### 1.2. source-sentiment-lexicon

-The SentiWordNet lexicon are available in this folder.
-This file has been downloaded from (http://sentiwordnet.isti.cnr.it/).
+The SentiWordNet lexicon is available in this folder.
+It has been downloaded from (http://sentiwordnet.isti.cnr.it/).

 ### 1.3 filtered-vocab

-The folder 'filtered-vocab' includes all term-list of different languages that should be excluded in the indexing phase, e.g. stop-words.
-However, all these terms should be collected in a single text file such that each line is a single term.
-File naming convention is as follows: <targetId-fv.txt> e.g. de-fv.txt for German.
+The folder 'filtered-vocab' includes all term-list of source-target languages that should be excluded in the indexing phase, e.g. stop-words.
+However, each of term lists should be collected in a single text file such that each line is considered as a single term.
+File name convention is as follows:

+<targetId-fv.txt> e.g. de-fv.txt for German.

 ## 2. system-generated-resources